 If you have an electronic meter with a digital LCD display, skip directly to the section on electronic load meters.

 If your meter includes a mechanical load meter needle or dials, read this section AND the sections that follow.
+We also have a "How to Read Your Electric Meter" brochure with helpful information.

 This is an example of a 9-digit meter number.
 Depending on the type of meter on your dwelling, your meter number may be 6 to 9 digits in length.
 Should you have a problem determining what is your correct meter number, write down the number and send us an e-mail at the contact us or call a Customer Service Representative.
 If you have a standard electric meter with NO load meter, do the following: